I think I was part of the problem for longer than I realized.

 It wasn’t until almost fifteen years later, when during the Great Recession my wife needed to go back to a full-time job, that we realized how much a price that decision had cost her.
 She was able to resume her editing career — right where she had left it.
 Meanwhile, I had continued to progress far ahead in mine, further exacerbating the gap between our careers and earning potential.
 And the fifteen years were spent.
 She couldn’t get those back.

-And when Anne-Marie Slaughter penned “Women Can’t Have It All,” it felt like I’d read something written by a soul looking over my shoulder during those decision moments — someone looking over both of our shoulders.
+And when Anne-Marie Slaughter penned “Women Can’t Have It All,” it felt like I’d read something written by a soul looking over my shoulder during those decision moments — someone looking over both my wife and my shoulders.

 As a husband, I let my wife and our family down by not taking a more active role in questioning assumptions, understanding the need to think about consequences of choices — whether intentional or choices made by a lack of an act.